 Capitals' Christian Djoos: Still sidelined

-Djoos (upper body) isn't in the expected lineup for Friday's clash with Carolina, Samantha Pell of The Washington Post reports.
+Djoos (upper body) won't play Tuesday against Ottawa, Samantha Pell of The Washington Post reports.

-Djoos will miss a second straight game Friday and the Capitals have yet to release an expected timetable for his recovery.
-Either way, the 25-year-old is nothing more than a rotational player on the back end for Washington, so there's no reason for fantasy owners to keep tabs on his availability.
+Djoos skated in a non-contact jersey Tuesday morning, so he's definitely making progress in his recovery, but there's still no clear-cut timetable for his return.
+Another update on the 25-year-old Swede's status should surface once he's cleared to rejoin the lineup.

 More News